Ways to Partner with the Career Center

 Major-specific Career Events/Opportunities

 Throughout the academic year, the Career Center hosts numerous events and programs for students within various disciplines.
-Previous events include panel presentations, field fairs (check out our "Careers In" series) and workshops.
+Previous events include panel presentations, field fairs, and workshops.
 We welcome you to bring your class, place these events on your syllabus, or even participate in the planning and marketing of these programs.

 If you have employers you’d like to see recruiting your students, please let us know!
 While we have a strong relationship with numerous employers, we are always looking to expand opportunities for GVSU students.
 We’d welcome the opportunity to partner with you in bringing specific organizations to GVSU.